marcoverl/CVUserGuide/source/Registration.rst

-Please also note that, while the ownership of a volume can be transferred from a user to another one (see :ref:`Transferring the ownership of a volume to another user<TransferVolumeOwnership>`), this can't be technically possible for virtual machines.
+Please also note that, while the ownership of a volume can be transferred from a user to another one (see :ref:`Transferring the ownership of a volume to another user<TransferVolume>`), this can't be technically possible for virtual machines.